peterhinch/micropython-mqtt/mqtt_as/esp32_gateway/README.md

 retain flag.
 See the demo `subonly.py` for an example where a node subscribes to a topic and goes to sleep.
 On waking, pending messages are received.

-# 4. Installation
+# 3. Quick start guide

 This requires the following steps.
 Ensure that all ESP devices to be used have the latest daily build of firmware.

-## 4.1 Access Point setup
+## 3.1 Access Point setup

 The ESPNow protocol requires that the WiFi channel does not change.
-Some access points or routers pick a channel on power up.
-To achieve reliable operation in the event of a power outage there are two options:
- 1. Override the AP behaviour to ensure a fixed channel.
+Some access points or routers pick a channel on power up or may change channel in response to varying radio conditions.
+Ideally the AP should be set to use a fixed channel.
+This enables a rapid response to an outage and minimises power consumption of micropower nodes, which otherwise have to reconnect each time they wake.
+While this is automatic, it uses power.
- 2. Write the node application in such a way that an outage is detected and a scan of channels is initiated.
-See [section 6.3](./GATEWAY.md#63-case-where-wifi-channel-varies).

-## 4.2 Gateway installation
+## 3.2 Gateway installation

-Select the hardware to become the gateway.
-ESP32 or S2 and S3 variants may be employed, however I have found a standard ESP32 to suffer fewer communications problems than an S3 with SPIRAM.

 On the gateway device, connect to WiFi and install with
 ```python